 \subsection{Seifert and graph manifolds}

 Let us recall the definition and construction of Seifert manifolds, introduced and classified by Seifert \cite{Se}.

-\begin{defi} A \textbf{Seifert fiber space} is a three manifold together with a decomposition as a disjoint union of circles. \end{defi} Equivalently, a Seifert fiber space admits a circle bundle over a two dimensional orbifold.
+\begin{definition} A \textbf{Seifert fiber space} is a three-manifold together with a decomposition as a disjoint union of circles. \end{definition} Equivalently, a Seifert fiber space is given by a circle bundle over a two-dimensional orbifold.
 Denote by $\pi:M\rightarrow B$ the bundle map over the compact base $B$.
-When the manifold $M$ is oriented, Seifert fiberings are classified up to bundle equivalence by the following invariants (up to some operations that yield isomorphic fiberings):
+When the manifold $M$ is oriented, Seifert fiberings are classified up to bundle equivalence by a set of invariants (up to some operations that yield isomorphic fiberings) of the following form:

-The only thing we will need in this work is the way to reconstruct the manifold $M$ when given a collection of invariants.
+The only thing we will need in this work is the way to reconstruct the manifold $M$ from a given collection of invariants.
 The integer $g$ denotes the genus of the base space $B$, and $(\alpha_i,\beta_i)$ are pairs of relatively prime positive integers $0<\beta_i< \alpha_i$.
-The integer $g$ can be negative, and then $B$ is connected sum of $g$ copies of $ \mathbb{RP}^2$.
-The integer $m$ represents the amount of orbifold singularities.
+The integer $g$ can be negative, and then $B$ is the connected sum of $g$ copies of $ \mathbb{RP}^2$.
+The integer $m$ represents the number of orbifold singularities.
 Given such a collection of invariants, there is a precise construction to obtain the manifold $M$ that we describe following \cite{JN}.